 In April 2019, the Compensation Committee determined it was in the best interest of the Company to grant our executive officers PSUs, similar to the PSUs granted to Mr. Oringer, and as more fully described above under "Executive Compensation Philosophy & Objectives - Chief Executive Officer Compensation."
 The PSUs granted in 2019 are designed to focus our executive officers on achieving important long-term financial objectives over a three-year period.
-The plan payout is intended to reflect the same key metrics we use to manage our business and drive shareholder returns over time.
+The plan payout is intended to reflect the same key metrics we use to manage our business and drive stockholder returns over time, including Adjusted EBITDA.
+Similar to the result for the awards for Mr. Oringer, for 2019, the Company achieved Adjusted EBITDA of 96.3 million and therefore, the applicable threshold Adjusted EBITDA targets were not met and no payout was achieved under the PSUs first annual tranche.